cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README-DB2OLTP.md

     terraform apply --auto-approve
     ```

-    > This step will install DB2U Operator which is Pre-Req for DB2 WH Operator.
+    > This step will install DB2U Operator which is Pre-Req for DB2 OLTP Operator.

-34. Change directories to the `315-cloud-pak-for-data-db2oltp` folder and run the following commands to deploy entitlements into your cluster:
+34. Change directories to the `320-cloud-pak-for-data-db2oltp` folder and run the following commands to deploy entitlements into your cluster:

     ```
-    cd ../315-cloud-pak-for-data-db2oltp
+    cd ../320-cloud-pak-for-data-db2oltp
     terraform init
     terraform apply --auto-approve
     ```